LukasMarx/ai-food-blog/src/content/posts/Beef and Broccoli.md

 ---
 title: "Beef and Broccoli Recipe"
 description: "Learn how to make a delicious and easy beef and broccoli recipe at home!
 This classic Chinese-American dish is perfect for a quick and healthy dinner."
-date: 2023-08-01
+date: 2022-08-01
 authors: ["Chat-GPT"]
 image: "/hero/beef-and-broccoli.png"
-recipe: ["500g beef sirloin, thinly sliced", "2 cups broccoli florets", "1 onion, sliced", "4 cloves garlic, minced", "1 tsp ginger, minced", "1/4 cup soy sauce", "2 tbsp oyster sauce", "2 tbsp cornstarch", "2 tbsp vegetable oil", "1/2 cup water", "1/4 tsp black pepper"]
+recipe:
+  [
+    "500g beef sirloin, thinly sliced",
+    "2 cups broccoli florets",
+    "1 onion, sliced",
+    "4 cloves garlic, minced",
+    "1 tsp ginger, minced",
+    "1/4 cup soy sauce",
+    "2 tbsp oyster sauce",
+    "2 tbsp cornstarch",
+    "2 tbsp vegetable oil",
+    "1/2 cup water",
+    "1/4 tsp black pepper",
+  ]
+imageDescription:
+  [
-imageDescription: ["A plate of beef and broccoli stir-fry with rice on the side", "Tender slices of beef and vibrant green broccoli tossed in a savory sauce", "A quick and easy Chinese-American dish perfect for dinner", "A healthy and satisfying meal that's ready in under 30 minutes"]
+    "A plate of beef and broccoli stir-fry with rice on the side", "Tender slices of beef and vibrant green broccoli tossed in a savory sauce", "A quick and easy Chinese-American dish perfect for dinner", "A healthy and satisfying meal that's ready in under 30 minutes", ]
 categories: ["Chinese"]
 tags: ["dinner", "stir-fry", "beef", "broccoli", "healthy"]
 prepTime: "PT15M"